• Precautions to Keep Birds Safe

 The Delicate Balance Between Groundcover and Pen Netting

 It is a delicate balance to protect our pheasants and partridges in the outside pens where they live during the winter months before being sold.
-Nets, 8-12 feet off the ground cover the 100 acres of pens where we house our birds.
-The grounds inside the pens are developed with [...]
+Nets, 8-12 feet off the [...]

 Read Post